|Look at the gorgeous variety of tones in this beauty’s hair.|

 Before you begin, you need your hair to be damp.
 Wash it and let it partially dry before sectioning off or just spray your hair with some water so the mixture can take hold.
 Once your hair is treated, you need to thoroughly rub that sticky mixture in as best as you can, making sure it is well distributed.
 Try pushing your hair up and then covering the goo with enough plastic wrap or a shower cap and wrap in a towel because you will keep this mask on your head overnight.
 In the morning, you wash this mixture out.
 In its place, you will find a new striking shade of brown.

 If you grow herbs, you might want to experiment with sage or rosemary rinses for pouring over brunette hair that has gotten too brassy.
 Use about one-fourth cup of fresh sage or rosemary leaves and brew in about a cup of water.
 Let this mixture seep, strain, and then apply as a final rinse to darken.

 You can also brew up a few a strong pot of darkening tea with two bags of black tea to one cup of water.
 Seep this mixture and apply to freshly washed hair as a final rinse.

 Those redheads among us might try the power of beet juice.
 Pour about a half cup over damp hair and relax in the sun with it on for about a half hour or so.

 Another thing that can enhance the red is following the same procedure, only substituting carrot juice.

 Then again, you can be adventurous and combine both along with a teaspoon of olive oil or a tablespoon of a hair conditioner for some vibrant degrees of red.

 All of these suggestions will gradually change the color.
 You may need to repeat whatever method you chose to get the exact change that you are looking for.

-Do try because you won’t be subjecting yourself to any chemical procedure and save some money while adding some beautiful highlights to your hair!
+Do try to highlight your hair naturally without chemicals because it will pose less risk to your health and save some money while adding some beautiful highlights to your hair!